HMS100 Fundamentals of Human Services (3)

 This course provides an analysis of ethics in the helping professions, application of professional ethical codes, and decision-making models when standards are in conflict.
 The course will present ethical problems faced by professionals and will critically examine the decision making process.

-This course provides practical experience in an approved human services agency.
-The course will cover the process for setting up a placement as well as the professional requirements for an interview.
-The course will also provide a series of critical thinking and reflective experiences.
-The course requires 225 hours under the supervision of an agency professional and a college faculty member.
-Classroom work will include small group discussion and analysis of the practicum experience.
+This course is designed to provide the student with a hands-on experience in an approved human services agency.
+Students will review the process for setting up a placement, understanding professional requirements for an interview, and complete a series of critical thinking and reflective assignments.
+The student will complete 225 hours under the supervision of an agency professional and a college faculty member.
+The classroom component will include small group discussion and analysis of the practicum experience.